Get help paying for past-due bills or rent

 You may be able to get one-time financial help to pay your past-due utility, rent or mortgage bills.
-This program is known as PHIPP.

 This help is available one-time only to avoid having your utilities disconnected or being evicted from your home.

 You can apply if you live in Peel and you have received: